ole00/afterburner/README.md

 How aferburner works:
 ---------------------
-- PC code reads and parses .jed files, then uploades the data to Arduino via serial port.
+- PC code reads and parses .jed files, then uploads the data to Arduino via serial port.
 By default /dev/ttyUSB0 is used, but that can be changed to any other serial port device by passing the following option to afterburner:
   <pre>
   -d /my/serial/device
   </pre>